Super Bowl XXXVIII: Playoffs

-New England then eliminated the Indianapolis Colts, 24–14, in the AFC Championship Game.
+The Patriots then eliminated the Indianapolis Colts, 24–14, in the AFC Championship Game.
 The Colts entered the game leading the NFL in passing yards and ranked third in total offensive yards.
 With quarterback Peyton Manning, wide receiver Marvin Harrison, and running back Edgerrin James, the Colts had scored 79 points in their 2 playoff victories against the Denver Broncos and the Kansas City Chiefs, including a 38–31 victory over the Chiefs in the first punt-less game in NFL playoff history.
-However, New England's defense dominated the Colts, only allowing 14 points, intercepting 4 passes from Co-league MVP Manning (3 of them by Ty Law), and forcing a safety.
-Although New England's offense only scored one touchdown, Vinatieri scored 5 field goals to make up the difference.
+However, the Patriots' defense dominated the Colts, only allowing 14 points, intercepting 4 passes from co-league MVP Manning (3 of them by Ty Law), and forcing a safety.
+Although the Patriots' offense only scored one touchdown, Vinatieri scored 5 field goals to make up the difference.